oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/auto_tune_policy.rst

 ..
 Note::

-   When initializing the ``auto_tune_policy`` with SYCL queues, constructed with the ``sycl::property::queue::enable_profiling property``, using the timing data leads to a more accurate determination of the best-performing device.
+   When initializing the ``auto_tune_policy`` with SYCL queues, constructing the queues with the ``sycl::property::queue::enable_profiling`` property allows a more accurate determination of the best-performing device to be made.

 Deferred Initialization
 -----------------------